dialoss/Voxel-Engine/README.md

 # Build

-The project is easy to build in VS Studio 2019 on x64 debug build.
+The project is easy to build in Visual Studio 2019 on x64 debug build.